-4 Things Your Spouse Will Know About Your Health Before You Do
+4 Curious Things Your Spouse Knows Before You Do

 There may be certain changes in your body that you don't see but that your spouse picks up on right away.
 Don't write off his observations; listen to him.